 First, you decide what the diagnosis is.
 You have a decision about that, then you go and target the diagnosis.
 If a woman has blocked tubes, you do surgery for the tubes, which is now not very much looked into – or you go for IVF.
 In a man with very poor sperm count, you try and find out the reason and if you can’t, or there is nothing that you could do about it, then it’s IVF or ICSI.
 So, these are very much targeted.

 Then you have things, for example, like a woman does not produce eggs regularly, so you give some medication.
 You do this for a few months and if that doesn’t work, you move to the next stage.

 Then you have quite a large group which we call, ‘unexplained’ because we don’t know.
 Some are to do with some pathology, but that requires surgery like laparoscopy, to find out or you just don’t know.

 We think it’s probably to do with the quality of the eggs.
-That’s what we believe now, at the present time (but in medicine…we always change our mind.
-And that is correct, because you always examine what you’ve done, and sometimes you find something wrong and that is quite common).
+That’s what we believe now, at present (but in medicine…we always change our mind.
+And that is correct because you always examine what you’ve done, and sometimes you find something wrong and that is quite common).

 You try and treat the cause.
 If you can’t, then for young couples the advice is to wait.
 Don’t do anything.
-But if it doesn’t, then there’s two options.
+But if it doesn’t, then there are two options.
 IUI or IVF.
 There’s a lot of controversy about IUI.